-During normal operation, multiple correspondences between the new observation and the nodes of the map are are detected, and hence, multiple hypotheses (a fraction of them spurious) for the location of the vehicle.
-This redundancy can be
+During normal operation, there are often multiple correspondences between the new observation and the nodes of the map.
+In these cases, there are also multiple hypotheses for the location of the vehicle.
+This redundancy can be used: a)

 Fig. 4.
 Alignment of the observations (a) and (b) of fig 2.
 Strong evidence of correspondence (measured as the support of image point matches) is used to accept or reject a hypothesis.
 After the alignment, the three-dimensional location between both observations is readily available.
 Distances are in meters.